KonstantinBelenko/Pomidor/README.md

 2. Allow user to configure timer & sound effects through gui.
 3. Allow user to configure themes and styles through gui.
 4. Make Tomato pomodoro timer available to download through terminal.
+5. Create a landing page
-5. Create a plugin to run doom on this timer.
+6. Create a plugin to run doom on this timer.

 # 📂 Structure
 1. main.py -> As of right now, all initialization happens inside this file.